Staffordshire Bull Terrier

-By mid–19th century, and with stricter enforcement of the 1835 Cruelty law, conformation dog shows became the new focus for dog breeders across Great Britain.
-As a result, reputable breeders no longer needed to breed dogs with attributes necessary for bull, bear and rat-baiting, so dog breeders focused on conformation and temperament to produce dog show champions.
-The growing popularity of dog shows created the need to document and preserve dog show results, establish rules for showing, and document pedigrees of the developing new breeds to prevent fraud.
-To serve that purpose, the Kennel Club was founded on April 4, 1873.
-They established dog show rules, but were not involved in establishing the breed standards by which each breed of dog would be judged.
-Local dog clubs were responsible for creating the breed standard for their particular breed of dog.

 History

 The unregulated breeding history and inconsistent genetic makeup of the Stafford's early ancestry have led to misconceptions about its origins.
 Individual types and styles of crossbred dogs varied by geographic region.
 For example, the progeny from one area may have a higher percentage of terrier than bulldog, whereas other reports claim that bulldog to terrier was preferred over bull and terrier to bull terrier.
 Dog breeders made careful selections to reinforce inheritable traits from specific dog types.
 Many of the mixed breed types, or mongrels that were used to create the early fighting dogs have long since evolved and stabilised into the modern purebred dogs we know today.
 Many of the desirable phylogenetic traits of the breed's ancestry have been preserved and further refined by selective breeding to better suit the Stafford's modern purpose as a conformation show dog, while the unwanted traits have been bred out.